phorton1/base-apps-gitMUI/docs/config.md

 - **USES** abs_repo_path - speficies that this repo USES
   another repo on the local machine.
-In turn, this creates USED_BY members on those repos, both of which end up being shortcuts to opening the referred repo in the infoWindow.
+In turn, this creates USED_BY members on those repos, both of which end up being shortcuts to opening the referred repo in the winInfo.
   *USES* creates a repository dependency graph.
 - **NEEDS** abs_path - an absolute path to a directory that must exist on the local machine.
 For dependencies other than repos.
-Provides shortcut to Windows Explorer in the infoWindow.
+Provides shortcut to Windows Explorer in the winInfo.
 - **NOTES|WARNINGS|ERRORS** (value) - arbitrary
   keywords that let you push the rest of the line onto one of the arrays on the repo object.
-These are then, in turn, added to any Notes, Warnings, or Errors found while scanning the repos or getting information from gitHub, all of which affect the color of the repo's links, and are shown in the infoWindow for the repo.
+These are then, in turn, added to any Notes, Warnings, or Errors found while scanning the repos or getting information from gitHub, all of which affect the color of the repo's links, and are shown in the winInfo for the repo.

 ## Less important VERBS within Repos